 Specifics are important in getting the right result.
 I don’t like guesswork and like the simplicity of using a good BBQ thermometer.
 It makes grilling a joy, without any stress.
 I even use my BBQ thermometer when I roast chicken in the oven.
 I described my kitchen thermometer setup in my 12 best bone-in chicken breast recipes post, in case you are interested.

 The final important part is the internal meat temperature.
 USDA recommends cooking chicken to 165F internal temperature.
 A lot of recipes I’ve seen blindly follow that advice.
-The thing is, cooking a chicken breast to 165F makes a perfectly cooked breast.
+For example, cooking a chicken breast to 165F makes a perfectly cooked breast.
 Cooking a wing or a leg to to that temperature makes for a juicy, yet stringy and tough piece of meat, that feels under-cooked when cooked to 165F.

 Chicken wings and legs are much more forgiving.
 I like them ‘overcooked’.
-For legs, in my opinion, 180F-190F is more appropriate as it gives you tender, fall-0ff-the-bone meat that is still very juicy.
+For legs, in my opinion, 180F-190F is more appropriate as it gives you tender, fall-off-the-bone meat that is still very juicy.

 - 1 Tbsp dark soy sauce